hzzzzzhappy/RIF/README.md

 # RIF
 This is the official implementation of the paper "A Lightweight 3D Anomaly Detection Method with Rotationally Invariant".
-This work has been submitted for review to IEEE.
+This work has been submitted for review to Elsevier.

 ![Pipeline](docs/pipeline.png)